Financial Aid Satisfactory Academic Progress (SAP)

 In a situation where the student is only taking pass/fail classes in a semester and does not complete any credit during that semester, the student will go on either Warning or Suspension as appropriate.

-The student has the right to appeal the SAP policy if he/she believes extenuating circumstances prevented him/her from meeting the standards of the policy.
+A student who fails to meet the SAP standards is sent an email explaining the status and the steps to take to regain eligibility.
+A student can also view the status on the Financial Aid Checklist.
+The student has the right to appeal the SAP policy if the student believes extenuating circumstances prevented the student from meeting the standards of the policy.
 Examples of extenuating circumstances would include prolonged illness for which medical attention was received, or extreme personally uncontrollable circumstances.
 Appeals must be in writing and include documentation of the circumstances that led to the student’s academic performance along with an academic plan.
 The academic plan must be comprehensive enough that it shows how a student may reach a Satisfactory SAP status or successfully graduate.
 Appeals should also address changes made to ensure future academic success.
 Appeals must be submitted by the semester deadline.
 Appeals received after the deadline will be considered for the following semester.
 The number of appeals a student has submitted will be taken into consideration by the Appeals Committee.
 If a student pays for classes out of pocket and completes them, that will be taken into consideration by the Appeals Committee, which determines whether the appeal is approved.
 The decision of the committee is final and cannot be appealed further.
 Additionally, Kirkwood reserves the right to re-review SAP based on a grade change.

 If an appeal is approved, the student is placed on an Academic Plan status.
-Academic Plan students must follow the academic plan until their cumulative record meets the standard or the student graduates.
+A student with an Academic Plan status must follow the academic plan until the cumulative record meets the standard or the student graduates.
 Students on an academic plan must maintain a term completion rate of 75% or higher and a term GPA of 2.0.
-If they fail to do so, they are placed on Suspension.
+If the student fails to do so, the student is placed on Suspension.

-Federal regulations stipulate that students must complete their educational program in a reasonable length of time, which is defined as no more than 150% of the credit hours required for graduation in that program, regardless of major changes.
-For example, if a student is working towards a Liberal Arts-AA, which is 62 credit hours; he or she can receive aid up to 150% of the credits for that program, which is 93 credit hours.
-Once a student has exceeded 93 earned credits, he/she will be placed on suspension.
+Federal regulations stipulate that each student must complete the educational program in a reasonable length of time, which is defined as no more than 150% of the credit hours required for graduation in that program, regardless of major changes.
+For example, if a student is working towards a Liberal Arts-AA, which is 62 credit hours; the student can receive aid up to 150% of the credits for that program, which is 93 credit hours.
+Once a student has exceeded 93 earned credits, the student will be placed on suspension.
 All transfer credits are included in the earned credits including those earned as part of another degree or diploma.
-Students have the right to appeal the suspension as noted above.
-To continue to receive financial aid, they must follow the academic plan.
-Their academic plan may only contain courses that are required for their program.
-Students will be warned of this status at 125% of the credits required for graduation in their program.
-Students can contact the Financial Aid Office with questions regarding SAP.
+ESL credits are not counted as attempted credits when determining whether a student has completed 150% of the credits for graduation in the program.
+The student has the right to appeal the suspension as noted above.
+To continue to receive financial aid, the student must follow the academic plan.
+The academic plan may only contain courses that are required for the student's program.
+A student will be warned of this status at 125% of the credits required for graduation in the program.
+The student can contact the Financial Aid Office with questions regarding SAP.